hamdyaea/Childcare-Time/README.md

 ## What's Childcare Time?

-Childcare Time is a software that give you the possibility to manage your a Childcare Time.
+Childcare Time is a software that give you the possibility to manage your Childcare Time.
 (Hours, Date, Additional Stuff)

 ![Screenshot](screenshot.png)